Gear Fishing for Coho in Freshwater 101

 The Titan series from Trophy XL are very high-quality rods.
 They feature a good quality blank, nice metal guides, nice reel seat, butt box and good quality cork.
 This model comes in either a 10'6" or an 11'3" and makes a great centrepin rod for river salmon and steelhead fishing.

 A baitcasting or levelwind type setup would have rod lengths mimicking the centrepin choice.
-Our reel options are consistent with a normal salmon setup – an Abu Garcia 6500 or 6600 sized reel, Shimano Calcutta B 400 or 13 Fishing Concept A3 sized reel.
+Our reel options are consistent with a normal salmon setup – an Abu Garcia 6500 or 6600 Reel, Shimano Calcutta B 400 or 13 Fishing Concept A3 sized reel.
 These reels typically hold 160-200 yards of monofilament fishing line depending on whether you use 15lb or 20lb line.

 Baitcasting Reels for Coho Salmon